cardano-foundation/CIPs/CIP-SUBLEDGER/README.md

 For an enhanced developer experience, we should subject the implementation (in Aiken) to external analysis from the developer community before finalizing the exact instance to be enshrined in this CIP.

+## Rationale: how does this CIP achieve its goals?

+We accomplish the seizure capabilities on a technical basis, and the implementation style follows Keep-It-Simple-Stupid principles to minimise developer headache.

 ## Path to Active

 ### Acceptance Criteria
-- An implementation must be provided that aligns with the CIP's textual description.
+- [ ] An implementation must be provided that aligns with the CIP's textual description.
-- The implementation (including code, build, and deployment) must undergo an external audit by a reputable firm.
+- [ ] The implementation (including code, build, and deployment) must undergo an external audit by a reputable firm.
-- A basic example of a minting policy that supports asset seizures under the subledger protocol must be included.
+- [ ] A basic example of a minting policy that supports asset seizures under the subledger protocol must be included.

 ### Implementation Plan
-- ???
+- [ ] Wait for high-level feedback
+- [ ] Implement in Aiken
+- [ ] Undergo further feedback
+- [ ] Volunteer or Hire Audit

 ## Glossary